fleschutz/talk2windows/README.md

 This executes the PowerShell script `scripts/open-calculator.ps1` which launches the calculator app.
 Raise the mic audio level in case a *'low voice'* is shown.
 Most voice commands follow the simple scheme: *&lt;wake word&gt; &lt;verb&gt; &lt;subject&gt;*.

-The following voice commands are supported: (if wake word "Windows" is used)
+The following voice commands are supported: (using wake word "Windows")

 👋 *"Windows, &lt;greeting&gt;"*
 ---------------------------